christopherkobayashi/dahdi-linux/README.md

 That's why this fork exists.
 I've personally tested it with cards using the wctdm24xxp and wctdm drivers; others will probably work too.

+Additionally, the OSLEC echo cancellation driver is now built and installed by default.

 Installation instructions are in the original README file in this directory.